rohitmaxxx/news-article-service/README.md

 The breakdown of time spent on project is as follows:

-- Requirement analysis: [4 hours]
+- Requirement analysis: [2 days]
-- UI development: [1 day]
+- UI development: [3 day]
-- Development and implementation: [1 day]
+- Development and implementation: [10 days]
-- Testing and bug fixing: [2 hours]
+- Testing and bug fixing: [3 days]
-- Documentation and finalization: [2 hours]
+- Documentation and finalization: [2 days]

 ### Overall Experience